wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 CPU's local cache; rolling back is then just a matter of discarding a part of this cache without committing it to memory.
-From this point of view, there is a lot to bet that we are actually talking about the regular per-core Level 1 cache --- so any transaction that cannot fully store its read and written data in the 32-64KB of the L1 cache will abort.
+From this point of view, there is a lot to bet that we are actually talking about the regular per-core Level 1 and Level 2 caches --- so any transaction that cannot fully store its read and written data in the 64+256KB of the L1+L2 caches will abort.

 So what does it mean?
 A Python interpreter overflows the L1 cache of the CPU very quickly: just creating new Python function frames takes a lot of memory (on the order of magnitude of 1/100 of the whole L1 cache).
-This means that as long as the HTM support is limited to L1 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction (running for 0.01 second or longer).
-It can run a "GIL-less Python", though: just running a few dozen bytecodes at a time should fit in the L1 cache, for most bytecodes.
+Adding a 256KB L2 cache into the picture helps, particularly because it is highly associative and thus avoids fake conflicts much better.
+However, as long as the HTM support is limited to L1+L2 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction (running for 0.01 second or longer).
+It can run a "GIL-less Python", though: just running a few hunderd or even thousand bytecodes at a time should fit in the L1+L2 caches, for most bytecodes.

 Write your own STM for C